the-other-mariana/ml-intro/week7/README.md

 Before, we had a beta value very small (0.00000001), which means that each iteration's update on **a** are very small, which means a slow learning process to reach the optimized values of **a**, and error J might stay at a reducible point at the end of the iterations, because we did not have spare time to refine the error.

-Therefore, we need to apply a normalization transformation in order to get a coherent model in less time.
+Therefore, we need to apply a normalization transformation in order to get a coherent/balanced model in less time.
 The normalization that we will apply is the **standard normalization**, where the trasnformation to each training data value of each characteristic is:

 ![\Large x'_{i}=\frac{x_{i}-\overline{X}}{S}](https://latex.codecogs.com/svg.latex?\Large&space;x'_{i}=\frac{x_{i}-\overline{X}}{S})